 Diversity, Equity, Inclusion and Justice

-"Learning to Love and Loving to Learn with Hearts and Minds open to the Whole World"
+"Learning to Love and Loving to Learn with Hearts by Honoring Our Legacy and Celebrating Our Diversity"

 As a Catholic institution Pope Francis calls on us to have hearts open to the whole world.